 I’m not proud of this admission, but I was a card-carrying sweet potato hater for the first two decades of my life.
 I just didn’t enjoy them.
 I think it had something to do with the fact that I expected potatoes to be savory, in the same way I expect pickles to be savory, and it just didn’t compute that they should be sweet.

 I can pinpoint the time at which this aversion reversed itself forever: Thanksgiving 2010.
 I was living in New York City, freshly graduated from college.
 I took the train home to Philadelphia for Thanksgiving, even though I had to take it right back the next day because I hadn’t accrued enough vacation time to take Friday off.
-I was a little beaten down by the big city, and coming home was exactly what I needed.

 We went to a restaurant my parents love for Thanksgiving dinner (I realize that’s strange, but there were just 4 of us), and it was there that I took a small portion of the mashed sweet potatoes on offer because my dad (southern by birth, of course) insisted they were good.

 I expected the cloying, gross sweetness I remembered from whatever childhood experience I’d had.
 But I was shocked when instead, I encountered silky, buttery, barely-sweet complexity.
 The texture was just…beyond.
 They were ethereally smooth.
 And they really weren’t all that sweet!
 After my first bite, I immediately got up and went back for a hearty portion.
 And then another.

 And then I had sweet potatoes for dessert, instead of pie.

 Inspired by this experience, I developed a recipe as close as I could get to those extremely smooth, creamy sweet potatoes, which in my opinion is FAR superior to the standard super sweet marshmallow-laden side dishes many people serve on Thanksgiving.
 This delicious recipe is now the best part of our Thanksgiving table and a family favorite!